 It’s common for marketing agencies and others in the creative field to bring in freelancers in addition to full time staff.
 This can help with specific projects and even out the workload.

 At Pegasus, a global communication agency, they learned how to streamline this process with Ganttic.
 Adding freelancers to their plans helped them plan out capacity better in the short and long-term.
 And they could figure out if more freelancers needed to be brought on for certain projects.
-Plus, with the ability to share plans with everyone, even if it’s only a limited-time partnership, Pegasus could make sure that not only were they meeting capacity, but they were scheduling the right people with the right skill sets.
+Plus, with the ability to share plans with everyone for no extra costs, even if it’s only a limited-time partnership.
+All of this allowed Pegasus tp make sure that not only were they meeting capacity, but they were scheduling the right people with the right skill sets.

 Read more about how resource management tools can help creative and marketing teams get their jobs done, no matter how your team structure.